-- (d) Inverted pull (fig. 12) or push holds, sometimes called underholds, permitting cross pressure between hands and feet. - (e) Chimney climbing (fig. 13) where cross pressure is exerted between the back and the feet or hands or knees. - (5) Footholds (fig. 14).
-The service shoe with rubber sole will hold on slabs up to about 45°.
+(e) Chimney climbing (fig. 17) where cross pressure is exerted between the back and the feet or hands or knees.

+(6) Footholds (figs. 6 and 18).
+The service shoe with rubber sole will hold on slabs up to about 45 degrees.
 On such steep slopes the body should be kept vertical, with use being made of small irregularities in the slope to aid friction.
-Footholds less than 1⁄2 inch wide can be sufficient for intermediate holds, even when they slope out.
+Footholds less than 1/2 inch wide can be sufficient for intermediate holds, even when they slope out.